Last Updated on

 - 150 g/ 5.3 oz thin noodles

-Give the chicken legs, bones and spices to a large pot.
+- Place the chicken quarters, bones and spices to a large pot.
 Cover them with plenty of water.
 Slowly bring to a boil, immediately turn down the heat to keep the soup from boiling and let simmer for about 45 minutes.
 Skim the foam.

-After 45 minutes give the vegetables and some salt to the pot.
+- After 45 minutes add the vegetables and some salt to the pot.
 Continue simmering the soup for another 30 or 40 minutes or until the carrots are cooked to your liking.

-When ready to serve bring the soup to a boil and cook the noodles in it according to the packet's instructions.
-Sprinkle with some chopped parsley and serve immediately.
-You could cook the noodles separately and give them to the soup just before serving.
+- When ready to serve bring the soup to a boil and cook the noodles in it according to the packet's instructions.
+Serve immediately.
+You could cook the noodles separately and add them to the soup just before serving.